BloomTech-Labs/xcel-wom-be-b/README.md

 ## Documentation

-See [Backend Documentation](https://xcel-wom-api-b.herokuapp.com/api-docs/) for details on the backend of our project.
+See [Full Backend Documentation](https://xcel-wom-api-b.herokuapp.com/api-docs/) or [Simple API Documentation](./api.md) for details on the backend of our project.